Bloggers hear the same statement when they are unsuccessful in landing sponsorships or when their blog is not earning money with affiliates.

 Everyone’s schedule will be a little different, depending on your site.
 That’s ok!
 Create an editorial calendar that works for you and stick to it.

 It’s great to have excellent content and a schedule for your blog.
 But if no one sees your content, then what good is it?
 That is why it is vital to have a blog marketing plan.

 Build a Daily Social Media Marketing Schedule

 Social media is important because it’s the primary vehicle for getting people to your site.
 With a daily social media marketing schedule, you will keep organized and see the most growth.

 Things you need to figure out include the following:

 - Using each social media channel, including Facebook, Twitter, Instagram, and Pinterest

-- How often you want to post on each channel
+- How often do you want to post on each channel

 - Utilizing a social media scheduler to post automatically

-While you promote your blog posts on social media, it is just as essential to make sure you share your newsletter lead magnets.
-If you do not have a lead magnet for your newsletter, let me explain.
-It’s customary to give your viewer something for free in exchange for their email address to encourage people to sign up for your email list.
+While you promote your blog posts on social media, sharing your newsletter lead magnets is essential.
+Let me explain if you do not have a lead magnet for your newsletter.
+It’s customary to give your viewers something for free in exchange for their email addresses to encourage them to sign up for your email list.